avaneev/prvhash/README.md

 acts as a "pathway" to this final part.
 So, the random sequence of numbers can be "programmed" to produce a neccessary outcome.
-Which in turn suggests that sparse entropy-driven random number generators or "randomness extractors" may not be as secure as previously thought.
-It may not be possible to completely eliminate influence on physical systems like radioactive decay, thermal noise, clocks, network activity and the like.
+Which in turn suggests that sparse entropy-driven random number generators or "randomness extractors" may not be secure when creating short keys (like 64-bit keys).

 ## Other ##